bibanon/tubeup/README.md

 For Debian/Ubuntu:

 ```
-   sudo apt-get install libav-tools ffmpeg x264 x265 python3-pip git
+   sudo apt-get install libav-tools ffmpeg python3-pip git
 ```

 2. Use pip3 to install the required python3 packages.
-Python 3.4.2 and up is required, as 3.2 will not work.
+   At the minimum Python 3.4.2 and up is required, as 3.2 will not work.

 ```
    sudo -H pip3 install -U pip tubeup